AOjog/SignUpForm/README.md

 In this project I created a Sign-up form using HTML, ts, bootstrap and a bit of css.

 1. This form have 3 main components, Sing up, Log in and Users list.
-And other smaller like Privacy Policy, Admin List, Info.
+And other smaller like Privacy Policy, Admin List, Info, 404.
    ![This is an image](https://i.imgur.com/lYDNVIx.png)
    ![This is an image](https://i.imgur.com/ik3kc7X.png)
    ![This is an image](https://i.imgur.com/tstQr4D.png)